LibreSprite/LibreSprite/README.md

 *Copyright (C) 2001-2016 David Capello* <br />
 *Copyright (C) 2016-2018 LibreSprite contributors* <br />

+## Looking for new maintainers

+This fork of Aseprite (see below) was only started for archiving purposes.
+It was later renamed to LibreSprite to avoid confusion with the proprietary Aseprite which is still being developed.

+There is currently no active developer/maintainer for this project.
+If you are interested in taking over the reins, please make yourself known :)

 ## Introduction

 **LibreSprite** is a free and open source program to create animated sprites.